 Review what you’re spending on marketing and how much you’re making on each new customer.
-If you CAC (customer acquisition cost) is too high you need to revise your marketing strategy or use different marketing methods to drive new, qualified traffic.
+If your CAC (customer acquisition cost) is too high you need to revise your marketing strategy or use different marketing methods to drive new, qualified traffic.

 Not sure how to proceed?

-We’d be happy to run the numbers for you; just shoot us your website address, your most important keyword and we’ll get right back to you with the results.
+We’d be happy to run the numbers for you; just shoot us your website address, and your most important keyword and we’ll get right back to you with the results.